abesahely/Roolz-Enhanced/PDF_VIEWER_MIGRATION_PLAN.md

   - Pass worker explicitly in Document options
 - Revised migration plan to incorporate direct import approach
 - Ready to implement SimplePDF.com worker loading strategy

+### April 11, 2:30 PM, 2025
+- Initial implementation of SimplePDF.com approach encountered issues
+- Direct path to worker file in node_modules is not accessible in browser
+- Performed deeper analysis of SimplePDF.com's implementation
+- Discovered they use dynamic imports with proper bundling, not direct references
+- Identified need to revise our approach to properly bundle the worker file
+- Created new detailed plan:
+  - Update worker loading to use dynamic imports
+  - Configure Vite to properly bundle worker as separate chunk
+  - Ensure worker is loaded from same origin as application
+  - Remove direct references to node_modules paths
+- Re-evaluated SimplePDF.com approach with more accurate understanding

 ## Post-Migration Cleanup Tasks
 After the migration is fully complete and the new implementation has been deployed to production, the following cleanup tasks should be performed: